siavhnz/rest-countries-api/README.md

 - Creating Components
 - Working on mobile design based on `design` folder - 357px
     - Installing Fonts, Preflight css, Working on design
+- Working on tablet and desktop design based on `design` folder

 ### Built with